|Index to this page|

 |Link to diagram of root structure.|

-However, the inner boundary of the cortex, the endodermis, is impervious to water because of suberin deposited in its cell walls in a band called the casparian strip.
+However, the inner boundary of the cortex, the endodermis, is impervious to water because of lignin deposited in its cell walls in a band called the Casparian strip.
 Therefore, to enter the stele, apoplastic water must enter the symplasm of the endodermal cells.
 From here it can pass by plasmodesmata into the cells of the stele.

 Once inside the stele, water is again free to move between cells as well as through them.
 In young roots, water enters directly into the xylem vessels and/or tracheids [link to views of the structure of vessels and tracheids].
 These are nonliving conduits so are part of the apoplast.